toonMarty/alx-backend-storage/0x00-MySQL_Advanced/README.md

 * Import this table dump: metal_bands.sql.zip
 * Column names are: origin and nb_fans
 * This script can be executed on any database

+# 3. Old school band
+A SQL script that lists all bands with Glam rock as their main style, ranked by their longevity

+### Requirements:
+* Column names are: band_name and lifespan (in years)
+* This script uses attributes formed and split for computing the lifespan
+* This script can be executed on any database